 Rider 1 starts with a joust, they ride up the arena and hit down one target.
 They then hand over the joust to rider number 2.
 This must be handle to handle.
 Similarly if a change over is dropped this still must be corrected handle to handle.
 Rider 2 then also hits one target down, with riders 3 and riders 4 doing the same.
 The targets must be hit with the end of the joust and not swiped with the side of the joust.
+If a target is hit but spins due to fault equipment the rider should carry on the race, use of chalk on the end of the lance is advised as a referee tool to help with this.

 Broken Equipment/Faulty equipment often applies in this race due to the high speed change overs.
-If the joust does break on a change over on the handle this is regarded as faulty equipment and the race will be re ran but riders should carry on as best they can with a review at the end of the race.
+If the joust does break on a change over on the handle this is regarded as faulty equipment and the race will be re-run but riders should carry on as best they can with a review at the end of the race.
 If the joust breaks higher up than the handle this will most likely be regarded as improper use of the equipment as it is not somewhere the rider should be grabbing at any point of the race and therefore will often be regarded as broken equipment unless video evidence or assistant refs say different.

 Same as riders 1 and 2 from the teams.
 The targets to be put up on the board are back left and front right if you are looking at it from the start line.
-Marked here on the diagram.